-Enable QoS for Guest Network
+Enable Guest Network Bandwidth Control

-Select this check box to set the QoS Priority of the guest network.
-This option is available only when QoS is enabled on the Advanced > QoS page.
+Select this check box to assign the upstream bandwidth and downstream bandwidth for the guest network.
+This option is available only when Bandwidth Control is enabled on the Advanced > Bandwidth Control page.

 4. Click Save.
-Now users in your guest network can enjoy only the network authorities at the priority you assigned!
+Now users in your guest network can enjoy only the network authorities and bandwidth you assigned!